survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 }
 ```

 The idea is that if webpack resolver matches `demo` in the beginning, it will resolve from the target.
-You can constrain the process to exact name by using a pattern like `demo$`.
+You can constrain the process to an exact name by using a pattern like `demo$`.

 T> The same technique works with loaders too.
 You can use `resolveLoader.alias` in the same way to alias a loader elsewhere.
 This can be particularly useful if you have to adapt a RequireJS project to work with webpack.